fuxoft/fxmasm/MUSIC_FORMAT.md

 ### TR int

 Sets the transpose value for the current voice to `int` (signed integer).
 For each subsequent non-zero note in the current voice, this value is added to the note number.
-At the start of the song, the transpose value is 0.
+At the start of the song, the transpose value is 0 for all three voices.

 ### TR+ int